Ice Capades: Portable ice rinks

 In the early 1950s, the group started using portable ice rinks, called "tanks".
 This made it possible for them to perform in arenas that did not have their own ice surface, greatly expanding the number of venues where the show could operate.
-It took several days and 30-40 workers to install the tanks.
+It took several days and 30–40 workers to install the tanks.
 In the late 1960s, Ice Capades designed and patented a new portable ice rink system that could be installed in less than 10 hours on most arena basketball floors or other surfaces.

 Chalet skating rinks

 In 1966, Ice Capades bought an ice skating rink in Topanga Plaza shopping center, Canoga Park, California.
 The success of this venture led to the establishment of the Ice Capades Chalet Division, which owned and operated about 13 rinks, ran ice skating schools, and developed a curriculum that could develop a skater from beginner to competitive skater.
 Most of the Chalets were in California and Texas; others were in Arizona, Georgia, and North Carolina.
-The chalets were started by Michael Kirby, former voice of Ice Capades shows, and eventually expanded to over two dozen facilities under the management of ISI Hall of Famer and Ice Capades VP, Michael R. Booker.
+The chalets were started by Michael Kirby, former voice of Ice Capades shows, and eventually expanded to over two dozen facilities.